 For the recommended method of putting on and removing PPE see video below and Appendix 6.

-COVID-19 - the correct order for donning, doffing and disposal of PPE for HCWs in a primary care setting from NHS National Services Scotland on Vimeo.
+The correct order for donning, doffing and disposal of PPE for healthcare workers from NHS National Services Scotland on Vimeo.